State-Registered RIAs: Navigating NASAA’s Proposed Marketing Rule Changes

-This approach entails an existing financial advisory firm acquiring the client accounts and assets of another advisor or firm.
+- Buying a Book of Business: This involves an existing firm acquiring the client accounts and assets of another advisor or firm.
+It's a key strategy for growth and requires a clear understanding of legal and financial aspects.
 AdvisorLaw can assist with various aspects, including navigating The Broker Protocol, managing noncompetes, drafting succession plans, and overseeing valuation and acquisition lending.

-In this scenario, a financial advisory firm brings in a new advisor to manage specific clients while retaining ownership of the client relationships.
+- Hiring a Financial Advisor: In this scenario, a firm brings in a new advisor who has an existing client base.
+The firm retains ownership of the client relationships while the new advisor manages them.
 AdvisorLaw provides expertise in negotiating buy-sell agreements, establishing RIAs, analyzing tax implications, and arranging a successful transition without altering ownership.

 AdvisorLaw’s Role In The Transition Strategy

-AdvisorLaw has guided financial advisors overseeing $1 billion in annual production through successful transitions.
+Navigating a transition successfully is complex and requires professional guidance to avoid legal pitfalls and ensure a seamless process.
+AdvisorLaw has guided financial advisors overseeing $1.5 billion in annual production through successful transitions.
 Our services include:

 - navigating through The Broker Protocol and noncompetes